Want to make the most of your webinar?

 One of the best parts about Zoom?
 It’s convenience.

-The platform allows you to create multiple webinars using the same link, making it easy on attendees (and the easier it is, the more likely they are to attend).
+The platform allows you to create multiple webinars using the same link, which makes it easier for attendees.
+And let’s face it, the easier it is, the more likely they are to attend.

-It’s also one of the only major platforms that offer a free plan (with limitations).
+It’s also one of the only major platforms that offer a free plan.
 If your webinar is under forty minutes and your attendees under 100, you can use its basic features for free.